pfunks/TCTest/test_faq.md

 There are several guides that have been posted by users in the community for using various exchanges to withdraw STEEM and SBD tokens.
 Please read the <a href="">disclaimer</a> before using any of these guides to withdraw your coins.
 The users, guides, and exchanges listed in the guides are not endorsed by Steemit, Inc. Use the guides below at your own risk.

-It is recomended that you first try using a small amount, to verify it works before withdrawing a larger amount.
+It is recomended that you withdraw a small amount first to verify it works, before withdrawing a larger amount.

 #### Sell Steem Dollars via Poloniex
 https://steemit.com/steemit/@ash/steemit-how-to-sell-steem-dollars-via-poloniex-newbie-friendly